monterail/guidelines/rails.md

   ```
   $('a').each(function(index, el) { carousel.add(index, el); });
   ```
-* Use I18n keys instead of plain text in views
+* Use I18n keys instead of plain text in views.
+In order to keep the reusability, the translation strings shouldn’t contain punctuation at their end, because those belong to the very UI.
 * Use attr_accessible instead of attr_protected

 ## Setup generators